How to Become a School Bus Driver in Texas (2026)

 Trainer or Instructor

-If you enjoy teaching and have a passion for safety, you may consider becoming a trainer or instructor for aspiring school bus drivers.
-In this role, you would be responsible for providing training and education to new drivers, helping them develop the necessary skills and knowledge to safely operate a school bus.
-This position requires excellent communication and teaching skills.
+If you have a passion for safety and teaching, you can become a certified trainer.
+In this role, you would provide classroom and behind-the-wheel instruction to new drivers, helping them develop the skills needed to operate a school bus safely.

 Transportation Supervisor or Manager